Mylo90/CO2-Mask/docs/earlyPrototype/README.md

 ## Overview

-The early prototypes in this folder serve as the foundation for the initial design and concept of the CO2 Mask.
-These early versions helps to shape the final model by providing key insights into the mask's design, functionality, and potential improvements.
+The early prototype in this folder serve as the foundation for the initial design and concept of the CO2 Mask.
+This early version helps to shape the final model by providing key insights into the mask's design, functionality, and potential improvements.